 Yes, there are circumstances that govern how much and how often fish should be fed.
 In the spring and autumn when temperatures vary from 5-12oC, be sure to feed sparingly, not more than once a day.
-When fish are first introduced, feed sparingly.
+When fish are first introduced, also feed sparingly.
 During the summer months feeding frequency, especially for koi, can increase to two to four times daily.

 There are many elements and many things to consider when building a new pond - visit our Project page for ideas and tips on how to build the right pond for you.